3-dimensional models of objects from the Mary Rose, made using photogrammetry techniques by MicroPasts

 The bowls were recovered from all over the ship.
 Smaller ones are thought to be drinking bowls and many bear crude marks scored into the wood.
 This bowl has a complex series of linear marks and initials on the inside and outside, thought to denote ownership.

-It is similar to plaques made for triptychs in the Northern Italian workshops of the Embriachi family (late 14th and early 15 Century).
-They produced a variety of luxury objects (mirrors, caskets and triptychs) incorporating a series of bone or ivory plaques.
+It is similar to panels made for triptychs in the Northern Italian workshops of the Embriachi family (late 14th and early 15 Century).
+They produced a variety of luxury objects (mirrors, caskets and triptychs) incorporating a series of bone or ivory panels.
 Triptychs, often used as altar pieces or for private prayer, displayed scenes of a religious nature.